cloudmesh-community/fa19-516-147/project/report.md

 :o: start looking at cloudmesh-cloud cloudmesh/compute/libcloud this is old code and may no longer work you will do the Compute ABC class for google cloud.

+:o: use proper punctioation space rules there is a space after a , . and so on but not before

 ## Objective